bullhorn/rest-api-docs/source/includes/_datahub.md

     ]
 }
 ```
-Upserts up to 100 records to datahub.
+Upserts up to 100 records to Data Hub.
 Payload must be formatted according to schema definition setup for the corporation.

 ### HTTP Request